 Eventually I started taking trips to more “advanced” backpacking destinations like the Long Range Traverse and the Nootka Trail.
 And most of my vacations began to be outdoor focused as I travelled to Nepal, Iceland, and Australia.

 My day job even started to reflect my outdoors obsession: I ditched the legal career I had trained for and started working as a website writer for a large outdoor retailer (if you’re Canadian, you’ve definitely heard of it).
 I spent seven years there, researching products, writing product descriptions and helping craft staff training materials.
 I learned A LOT about the technology behind outdoor gear!

 I’ve got lots more planned for this website, and I can’t wait to share it with you.
-If you want to stay up to date with what I’m doing sign up for my email newsletter.
-I share my latest news there first.
-You can also follow me on Instagram and Facebook where I often give sneak peaks of my hikes.
+If you want to stay up to date with what I’m doing, follow me on Instagram and Facebook where I often give sneak peaks of my hikes.
 And for the real insider’s scoop, subscribe to my Backpacking in BC newsletter.